10-Day Stay Food As Medicine Recipes

 “When food is wrong, medicine is of no use.
 When food is right, medicine is of no need.” - Ayurvedic Proverb and the mantra of Casa de Luz.

-For the Branch Basics 10-Day Stay, breakfast, lunch and dinner were eaten at Casa de Luz in Austin, Texas.
-Casa de Luz is a rare gem of a restaurant that focuses on all organic whole food, plant-based recipes!
-Their focus is to serve foods as close as possible to their natural state - pesticide free and free from factory processing.
+For the Branch Basics 10-Day Stay, breakfast, lunch, and dinner were eaten at Casa de Luz in Austin, Texas.
+Casa de Luz is a rare gem of a restaurant that focuses on organic, whole-food, plant-based recipes!
+Their focus is to serve foods as close as possible to their natural state—pesticide-free and free of factory processing.

-In our Toss the Toxins course we focus on identifying and tossing harmful chemicals from the diet.
-The 10-Day Stay Casa de Luz diet has no harmful chemicals, is balanced with all five tastes - salty, sweet, sour, bitter and pungent - and is a micronutrient-rich elimination diet.
+In our Toss the Toxins course, we focus on identifying and tossing harmful chemicals from the diet.
+The 10-Day Stay Casa de Luz diet contains no harmful chemicals, is balanced with all five tastes—salty, sweet, sour, bitter, and pungent—and is a micronutrient-rich elimination diet.

 Elimination diets typically remove the most common food allergens and dietary irritants (gluten, corn, dairy products, eggs, peanuts/tree nuts, fish/shellfish, animal foods, nightshade vegetables, caffeine, and alcohol) from the diet for 6-8 weeks.

-The Casa diet eliminated dairy, eggs, gluten, animal foods, fish, nightshades, shellfish, fruit, specific high oxalate vegetables (spinach and Swiss chard), caffeine, and alcohol.
+The Casa 10-Day Stay diet eliminated dairy, eggs, gluten, animal foods, fish, nightshades, shellfish, fruit, specific high-oxalate vegetables (spinach and Swiss chard), caffeine, and alcohol.

-Each meal included a soup, whole grain, bean/legume, sea vegetable, colorful vegetable dish, greens and sauce, salad and dressing, a pickle or sauerkraut, and a tea to enhance digestion.
+Each meal included a soup, a whole grain, a bean/legume, a sea vegetable, a colorful vegetable dish, greens and sauce, a salad and dressing, a pickle or sauerkraut, and a tea to enhance digestion.

 Do you need to forever eat as if you were at Casa de Luz?
 No, absolutely not!

 The 10-day stay is designed to illustrate how harmful chemicals in the diet and environment undermine our health in obvious and subtle ways.
-It’s also designed to demonstrate that if you are eating a balanced diet, there is no craving for sugar and junk foods.
+It’s also designed to demonstrate that if you eat a balanced diet, you won't crave sugar or junk food.

 Below are a few of the favorite recipes experienced by those who participated in the 10-Day Stay in Austin!